vertica/spark-connector/examples/README.md

 ### Troubleshooting

-If you are using the thin jar and running into an error similar to the following:
+If you are using the thin JAR and running into an error similar to the following:
 `java.lang.NoSuchMethodError: 'void cats.kernel.CommutativeSemigroup.$init$(cats.kernel.CommutativeSemigroup)'`, you may need to shade the cats dependency in your project.

 This can be done by adding the following to your build.sbt file: